 Dr. Bradley says her favorite collagen-boosting brew is bone broth.

 Bone broth draws collagen out of beef, chicken or fish bones, leaving a flavorful liquid that you can drink straight up or use in other dishes.
 Most bone broth recipes require slowly simmering bones in water — on the stove or in a crockpot — for one or two days.

+You can buy it in grocery stores or make it yourself.
 “I recommend buying only organic bone broth, or cooking broth from the bones of only organically raised animals,” Dr. Bradley says.
 “You don’t want the residue of pesticides, antibiotics and other contaminants in your broth.”

 If you’re eating a healthy diet and feeding your body all the nutrients it needs to make collagen, you probably don’t need a supplement, Dr. Bradley says.

-Hydrolyzed collagen (or “collagen peptide”) powder usually has no flavor and dissolves easily in beverages, smoothies, soups and sauces.
+At any rate, hydrolyzed collagen (or “collagen peptide”) powder usually has no flavor and dissolves easily in beverages, smoothies, soups and sauces.

 As for skin cream with synthetic collagen, it may work.
 It will add a film-like layer to your skin to reduce water loss and act as a barrier from environmental elements.

 “Your skin is your body’s largest organ,” she says.
-“The same way you nourish collagen stores throughout your body will nourish your skin too.”
+“The same way you nourish collagen stores throughout your body will nourish your skin, too.”